-Office of Campus Police Services maintains a close relationship and consults with the Ewing Township Police Department on major cases and other matters of mutual concern.
+Office of Campus Police Services maintains a close relationship and consults with the Ewing Township Police Department on matters of mutual concern.
 The Ewing Township Police Department and its officers also have full police authority on the campus.

 (Source: NJSA 18A:6-4.2 et seq.)